What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

-It seems some people naturally know how to encourage others.
+Some people naturally know how to encourage others.
 In their presence, we feel refreshed; they freely offer praise, admiration, and genuine encouragement.

-Expressing encouragement may seem a little awkward for some people.
-But what a different world it would be if we begin to understand what does the Bible say about encouragement and become people who speak words of hope.
+But what a different world it would be if we grasped what does the Bible say about encouragement and become people who speak words of hope.

-When we read about the lives of people in the Bible, stories of God’s faithfulness, and Jesus’ life and death, we are inspired.
+Reading about the lives of people in the Bible, stories of God’s faithfulness, and Jesus’ life and death, we are inspired.

 What does the Bible say about encouragement?
 A lot.
 Pages and pages of hope-filled words.
 Our job is to embrace the gift we have and discover its power!